-The Department of Political Science at the University of Georgia’s School of Public and International Affairs invites applications for a graduate fellowship in liberty, citizenship, and rights, starting in the fall semester of 2017.
+The Department of Political Science at the University of Georgia’s School of Public and International Affairs invites applications for a graduate fellowship in liberty, citizenship, and rights, starting in the fall semester of 2019.
 Although applicants can focus on any area of study within our department, the successful candidate will participate in monthly meetings of the American Founding Group, coordinate an annual paper competition among undergraduates, and develop at least one research paper related to liberty, citizenship, or rights that they could present at a professional conference.
 Empirical approaches are welcome.
 The fellowship provides support for tuition, stipend, and health insurance.
 The fellowship may be renewed for an additional year subject to satisfactory academic progress, successful fulfillment of fellow responsibilities, and budgetary approval, with the strong possibility for a doctoral student to obtain a third and fourth year of funding from the Department of Political Science as a teaching or research assistant.
-In addition to applying for the masters or doctoral program using the Graduate School’s online application, interested candidates should send a one page letter of interest to the Department of Political Science either electronically to email@example.com or through mail to Graduate Office, Attn: Emily Smith, 312 Candler Hall, University of Georgia, Athens, GA 30602-1615.
-Applications received by December 15 are guaranteed full consideration.
+In addition to applying for the masters or doctoral program using the Graduate School’s online application, interested candidates should send a one-page letter of interest to the Department of Political Science either electronically to email@example.com or through mail to Graduate Office, Attn: Dr. Megan Morgan, 180D Baldwin Hall, University of Georgia, Athens, GA 30602.
+Applications received by January 1 are guaranteed full consideration.
 For more information about the department, visit http://spia.uga.edu/departments-centers/department-of-political-science.

 DEGREE PROGRAM TIMETABLES